2023 Update: iPad Stuck in Recovery Mode and Won't Restore? Here's the Fix

 Having your iPad stuck in recovery mode can be really frustrating.
 It could happen to anyone when they are performing an update or restore for any reason.
-So, if this has happened to you and now you are wondering how to fix the iPad stuck in recovery mode, then we can guide you.
+So, if this has happened to you and now you are wondering how to fix iPad Stuck on support.apple.com/ipad/restore screen , then we can guide you.
 Take a look at the methods we have gathered to help you figure out how to get ipad out of recovery mode.

 - Method 1: Force Restart Your iPad That Is Stuck in Recovery Mode